In PhD, data collection is a matter of great scrutiny. You need to have a clear perception of the primary and secondary data sources.

 This article will help you to attain clear knowledge about the primary data and the secondary data, as applicable in a PhD.

-According to the SAGE Encyclopaedia of Communication Research Methods, edited by Mike Allen (2017), the definition for primary data has been structured as a kind of data that get collected from real-life situations.
-The researcher undertakes, surveys, interviews, observations to collect the primary data from the sources of origin.
+According to the SAGE Encyclopaedia of Communication Research Methods, edited by Mike Allen (2025), the definition for primary data has been structured as a kind of data that is collected from real-life situations.
+The researcher undertakes surveys, interviews, and observations to collect the primary data from the sources of origin.

 On the other hand, according to the same source, secondary data get defined as data collected from sources that are already collected by other reliable sources.
 These sources can be either empirical, meaning primary data from former researchers, government declarations, official records.